LeeAnnEditor/o365hq/blog/Email collaboration in Office 365.md

 Full Access permissions, users must also add the shared mailbox to their Outlook profile to access the shared mailbox.

-Accessible by anyone in your organization
+Accessible by anyone in your organization.

 **Shared calendar?**